All Products

 Term query

-• Log analysis scenarios: User behavior tracking and fault location.
+• Log analysis: user behavior tracking and fault location.

 Range query

-• Geo-location scenarios: IP geo-fencing and network topology analysis.
+• Geo-location: IP geo-fencing and network topology analysis.

-• Resource Access Management scenarios: Security protection and CIDR subnet management.
+• Access control: security protection and CIDR subnet management.

 Composite query

-• Multi-dimensional queries: Query based on an IP address combined with a time dimension or user behavior.
+• Multi-dimensional queries: combine IP address with time dimensions or user behavior.

 Use an IP type field